bk7084/bk7084.github.io/assignments/Assignment_2.md

 ---
 layout: default
-title: BK7084 - Assignment 2
+title: BK7084 - Week 2
 ---

-# Introduction
+# Assignment 2

 In this assignment, we will dive deeper into transformations.
 It’s important that you get how to apply transformations to objects in 3D